 The skills session was on the available exposure modes – Fully Auto, Programme, Aperture Priority, Shutter Priority, and Manual.
 We discussed what the modes meant, and when you might want to use them.

 Notes relating to this skills session (and many other topics) can be found on our More about Photography page.

 At its pre-Christmas meeting in addition to mince pies and other festive goodies the Photography group held its annual competition.
 We were pleased to welcome John Minter, who is on the regional committee of the Royal Photographic Society, back as judge again this year.
 John provided some very useful comments on what was good and what could be improved on the photographs, as well as insights into what judges are looking for.
-Our past Leader, Peter, remarked on how much the standard had improved since we first started this competition some years ago.
+Continue reading Photography Group’s annual competition

 Once again our U3A Photography Group, with the addition of a couple of friends, has raised over £1000 for local charities, we challenge any other Group to beat us, over £4000 in three years.
 How?
 We took over 1000 photographs during the Kop Hill Climb, at least 4 of every entrant and allowed Princes Risborough Rotary to sell them.
 We think we have a right to be proud!